 The Best Lettuces & Greens to Add to Your Salad Bowl

 Don't get stuck in the same old salad routine.
 Shake it up by tossing in some spectacular greens.
-Here's a guide to some of the best lettuces, greens and chicories to add to your salad.
+Here's a guide to some of the best types of lettuce, greens and chicories to add to your salad.

 Pictured Recipe: Simple Green Salad with Citronette